 Notice the word “negative.”
-There is such a thing as positive peer pressure – when good friends talk your child out of doing something stupid.
-But, negative peer pressure can destroy everything you’ve worked so hard for.
-Teach your kids the 10 ways to stand up to peer pressure:
+Positive peer pressure exists, too—when good friends talk your child out of doing something stupid.
+But negative peer pressure can destroy what you’ve worked hard for.
+Here are 10 ways to battle peer pressure.

-2. Meet the Crew
+2. Meet the crew.

 Your daughter’s friends are important to her.
 So they should be important to you as well.
 That means taking a vested interest.
 Make her friends feel welcome in your home.
 Talk to them when possible.
 Feeding them is a good way to make that happen.
 Everybody talks when meals or snacks are served.
 Offer to drive them where they want to go.
 The car is another good place to start conversations.
 The more they talk, the more you learn.

-3. Meet the Parents
+3. Meet the parents.

-When parents strive to be their child’s friend they give up their authority and influence.
-You are not his friend.
-You are his parent.
+You are not your child’s friend.
+You are his or her parent.
 There is a major difference.
-When parents strive to be their child’s friend they give up their authority and influence.
-Of course, you want a fun and loving relationship.
-As long as it does not impede on your ability to have the final say.
-Many great parents have heard the words “I hate you” as the child storms up the staircase.
+When parents strive to be their child’s friend, they give up their authority and influence.
+Of course, you want a fun and loving relationship—as long as it doesn’t impede your ability to have the final say.
+Many great parents have heard the words “I hate you” as a child storms up a staircase.
 It’s hurtful and hard to take.
-However the reply is always, “You will thank me later.”
+However, the reply is always, “You will thank me later.”

 Our world today provides more than enough chances to point out good and bad behavior.
-We have televisions, high speed internet, and mobile phones.
+We have televisions, high-speed internet, and mobile phones.
 We are never without instant access to any type of news, sports, or entertainment.
 That is a whole lot of influence on everyone in the family.
 If you are watching a show with your son that portrays a desirable quality, point it out.
-If you are listening to a song with your daughter that has lyrics glorifying loose behavior, point it out.
+If you are listening to a song with your daughter that has lyrics glorifying bad behavior, point it out.
 Counteract the bad influence with discussion and other options.

 People have a tendency to believe their own behavior does not affect others.
 We feel small in a giant world.
 Completely untrue.
 Try teaching your children to see the bigger picture.
 Pose questions to them such as, “What if everyone shoplifted like your classmate Dave?”
 “What if everybody cheated on their tests?”
 “How would these things affect society?”
 Give your kids the ability to understand how they affect the world and not just themselves.
-It builds wisdom and strong character.
+It builds wisdom and character.

 Huddle Up Question